zio/zio-flow/docs/modules/DynamoDbKvStore.md

 # Performance/Scaling Considerations:

-As you can see from the script above, the primary key is composed of the two columns, `zflow_kv_namespace` and `zflow_kv_key`.
-In particular, `zflow_kv_namespace` is the partition key and `zflow_kv_key` is the sort key.
-Data will be partitioned by the hash values of the `zflow_kv_namespace` column.
-If one small set of namespace values are the majority for all possible values, that will create data skew and can have a big impact to your cluster down the road.
-Some consideration is needed when deciding the type of values `zflow_kv_namespace` should store.
+As you can see from the script above, the primary key is composed of the two columns, `zflow_kv_key` and `zflow_kv_timestamp`.
+In particular, `zflow_kv_key` is the partition key and `zflow_kv_timestamp` is the sort key.
+Internally, zio-flow will store the namespace as part of the `zflow_kv_key` value as well, but it will also store it in the `zflow_kv_namespace` attribute for easy access to all values within a namespace.
+This requires a secondary index to be set up on the `zflow_kv_namespace` attribute.